 5. Slightly oil the plancha and drop the ball of mince onto it.

 6. Gently but firmly press the ball down onto the plancha with a spatula or burger iron to form a flat patty

 7. Season the top of the patty with salt

 8. Place the streaky bacon on to cook

 9. After 2 mins flip the patty and season

-10. Add your cheese slices, after 1 minute stack the patties (if more than one per burger) and squirt some beer (or water) and place the Cloche over it.
+10. Add your cheese slices, after 1 minute stack the patties (if more than one per burger), squirt on some beer (or water) and place the cloche over it.

-12. Time to build your burger, add a leaf of lettuce and a slice of tomato to the bottom half of the bap.
-Cover the top of the bap with Burger sauce of choice.
+12. Time to build your smash burger, add a leaf of lettuce and a slice of tomato to the bottom half of the bap.
+Cover the top of the bap with burger sauce of choice.

 14. Add the cooked bacon slices, gherkins and place the top of the bap on.